 \subsection{Mass segregation as the driver of the evolution}

 In order to best interpret the results described so far, it is important to recall that an important prediction of the relaxation theory is that stars orbiting an MBH redistribute in a universal mass profile over $0.1-0.25$ relaxation times: they develop a Bahcall-Wolf density cusp $\rho(r)\propto r^{-\gamma}$ within the MBH influence radius, with $\gamma$ = 7/4 in the monochromatic case \citep[][]{Bahcall1976}.
 If the system is constituted by a composite stellar population, the heavier objects (BHs, NSs) tend to settle on a moderately steeper cusp with $\gamma = 1.75-2$, while low mass stars develop a weaker cusp with $\gamma\approx 1.3-1.5$ \citep{Bahcall1977,Preto2010, Amaro-Seoane2011, Merritt2013}.
 This is nothing else than a manifestation of mass segregation, i.e. the tendency of massive objects move closer to the centre of the system, leaving lighter objects outwards.
-Following \citet[][]{Merritt2013}, the mass segregation timescale -- i.e. the time over which the segregation of heavier stars can be considered to be completed -- can be estimated as
+Following \citet[][]{Merritt2013}, the mass segregation time-scale -- i.e. the time over which the segregation of heavier stars can be considered to be completed -- can be estimated as

 where $\sigma(r)$ and $\rho(r)$ are the one-dimensional velocity dispersion and stellar density of the system at that given radius, while $\Tilde{m} =\langle m^2\rangle /\langle m\rangle$.
-We compute this timescale in the initial conditions of the runs by extracting the value of $\rho(r),\, \sigma(r)$ in the assumption of spherical symmetry and isotropy from the AGAMA toolkit \citep[][]{Vasiliev2019}. $t_{\rm MS}(r)$ has a minimum close to $\sim 1$ pc, which is reasonable to use as the reference $t_{\rm MS}$.
-This timescale is marked with an $x$ for each model shown in Fig.~\ref{fig:time_segregation}.
-From the plots, it is apparent that the mass segregation timescale sets the time span after which the event rates start declining.
+We compute this time-scale in the initial conditions of the runs by extracting the value of $\rho(r),\, \sigma(r)$ in the assumption of spherical symmetry and isotropy from the AGAMA toolkit \citep[][]{Vasiliev2019}. $t_{\rm MS}(r)$ has a minimum close to $\sim 1$ pc, which is reasonable to use as the reference $t_{\rm MS}$.
+This time-scale is marked with an $x$ for each model shown in Fig.~\ref{fig:time_segregation}.
+From the plots, it is apparent that the mass segregation time-scale sets the time span after which the event rates start declining.